v3dqnt/MC-Settings/README.md

 - Download This [File](https://github.com/v3dqnt/MC-Settings/blob/main/mods.zip)
 - Extract It
 - Go To Your Minecraft Directory
-- Find The Mods Folder, If You Dont Have It The Create One With The Name **"mods"**
+- Find The Mods Folder, If You Dont Have It Then Create One With The Name **"mods"**
 - Put All The Extracted Files Into The **"mods"** Folder